Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 ## Open loop mode.
 In this mode the driver behaves in a similar way to the drivers on the 6HC main board.
 If an encoder has been connected and calibrated then it is possible to collect data on the position error for short periods.

 ## Closed loop mode.
 In this mode an error signal is computed from the difference between the desired motor position and the position reported by the encoder.
 This error signal is used to apply a torque to correct the error via a modified PID controller.
 Warning and error events can be generated when the error exceeds configurable thresholds.
 When the controller is unable to achieve the desired position, it will recover to the correct position when either the oibsructioin is removed or a command is sent to move the axis or extruder to a position that can be achieved.
-Maximum speed is reduced compared to open loop mode; a reasonable predictor of maximum speed is the "Speed at which torque starts to drop (high slip angle)" reported by our motor EMF estimator at https://www.reprapfirmware.org/emf.html, or the speed that correponds to about 10000 full steps per second if that is lower.
+Maximum speed is reduced compared to open loop mode.
 The PID controller must be tuned for best response.

 ## Assisted open loop mode
 *Supported in firmware 3.5.0 and later only*.
 In this mode the motor is operated as if in open loop mode, but whenever it is detected that the error between desired and actual position is getting too high, the motor current is automatically increased until the error is reduced.
 This allows a low initial current to be used, which makes the motor quieter at standstill and low motor speeds.
 As with closed loop mode, warning and error events can be generated when the error exceeds configurable thresholds.
 However, if the position requested cannot be achieved and the error exceeds approximately 4 full motor steps, the position will not be corrected when the obstruction is removed or the motor is commanded to a position that can be reached.
 No further out-of-position events will be generated until the command to enter assisted open loop mode is repeated.
 Unlike closed loop mode, good operation can be achieved with little or no tuning.